markcellus/router-component/README.md

 [![Build Status](https://travis-ci.org/mkay581/router-js.svg?branch=master)](https://travis-ci.org/mkay581/router-js)

-# Router Web Component
+# Router Component

-A small, declarative router web component for single-page apps that allows you to load pages dynamically when urls are requested without performing a hard reload of the entire web page.
+A small, declarative router component for single-page apps that allows you to load web pages (or any web component) dynamically when urls are requested, without performing a hard reload of the entire page.

 ## Benefits

+* Very lightweight (there is very little code in this library)
-* Very lightweight and no dependencies -- only provides routing needs and nothing more
+* No dependencies -- only provides routing needs and nothing more
-* Declaritive syntax, no configuration file needed
+* Easy, declarative html syntax -- no complex configuration files or routing engines
 * Automatically intercepts all `<a>` tags on a page (that contain relative `href`s) to prevent them from causing page reloads, which use [pushState()](http://w3c.github.io/html/browsers.html#dom-history-pushstate) API.

-## Examples

-Samples of how to use this package can be found in the [examples](examples) folder.

 ## Installation